NACLab/ngc-learn/docs/tutorials/lesson2.md

-cable and its (learning) update, crafting one's own cables and rules is not a simple task and generally depends on the user/designer to understand their problem context, their neural circuit(s), and the learning dynamics they wish to model.
+cable and its (learning) update, crafting one's own cables and rules is not a simple task and generally depends on the user/designer to understand their problem context, their neural circuit(s), and the learning dynamics that they wish to model.
 There are many possible ways to engineer learning rules within the context of the design framework presented above and despite the progress that has made over the decades, biologically-motivated learning is still in its infancy (with respect to both statistical learning